dvskullz/Card-Game/README.md

 ## 🚀 What's Next?

-If in mood i might plan to extend this game engine to support:
+Might extend this engine in the future — if the mood (and caffeine) hits right:

-   GUI using JavaFX or Swing
+1. GUI using JavaFX or Swing

-   Multiplayer logic
+2. Multiplayer logic

-   Betting system
+3. Betting system

 ## 📂 Project Structure